Planting and Propagation of Apricot Trees

 Selecting the right rootstock is crucial for successful grafting.
 Common apricot rootstocks include:

-• Marianna 2624: Known for its tolerance to heavy soils and resistance to root rot.
+• Marianna 2624: Tolerant of heavy soils; resistant to root rot.

-• Lovell Peach: Provides excellent vigor and compatibility for apricots in well-draining soils.
+• Lovell Peach: Provides excellent vigor and compatibility in well-drained soils.

-• Myrobalan Plum: Suitable for areas with wet or compacted soils, offering good disease resistance.
+• Myrobalan Plum: Suitable for wet or compacted soils; good disease resistance.

 Organic Grafting Practices